MrMaxie/nodi-web/src/main/concepts/index.md

 ## Discussion

 Project is fully open source and that also means that we listen to that what people say for us.
 We want to discuss about every topic and try to make this project better and better.
-If you are interested in the discussion, please visit the **Issues** section on our github.
+If you are interested in the discussion, please visit the **discussion** section on our github.

+<center><a class="button" href="https://github.com/MrMaxie/nodi-web/discussions">Open Nodi's discussion section</a></center>